axew3/phpBB-image-attachments-rotation/README.md

 ## Version 1.0.8
-just fix the file /w3all/imageattachrotation/styles/all/template/event/overall_header_head_append.html so to correctly load the css file that style the rotatotion popup
+just fix the file /w3all/imageattachrotation/styles/all/template/event/overall_header_head_append.html so to correctly load the css file that style the rotation popup

 ## Version 1.0.7